The Real Estate M&A and Private Equity Review: Austria

 vi Cross-border complications and solutions

 Under the land transfer regulations, the transfer of property rights to non-Austrian resident investors may require an approval.
 In this respect, each Austrian federal province has its own legal framework defining the applicable restrictions and approval process.
 If the necessary approval is not obtained, a transfer of ownership cannot be registered in the relevant land register and the contemplated transaction cannot be carried out (as real estate ownership is generally obtained only through registration of the new owner in the land register).
 Persons and corporate bodies of EU Member States or signatory parties to the European Economic Area agreement have the same status as domestic persons and corporate bodies.
 For certain federal provinces, the creation of an Austrian holding structure is sufficient for fulfilling the requirements of the applicable land transfer regulations.

 Even though a separation of corporate real estate from operating companies seems to occur in the Austrian market in certain cases (including for purposes of real estate financings), the number of transactions does not indicate that this will become a major trend.

-Additionally, an amendment to the Housing Community Act was published in August 2019 and allows tenants to purchase state-subsidised apartments built by non-profit building associations after a rent period of five years (instead of the previous 10-year period).
+Additionally, an amendment to the Housing Community Act has been published in August 2019 and allows tenants to purchase state-subsidised apartments built by non-profit building associations already after a rent period of five years (instead of the previous 10-year period).
 In the long run, the amendment means that more real estate transactions could take place, and more state-subsidised apartments would have to be built to maintain the level of affordable rental housing.

 1 Tibor Fabian and Markus Uitz are partners at Binder Grösswang Rechtsanwälte GmbH.